-Credit risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The WV Money Market and WV Government Money Market Pools have been rated AAAm by Standard & Poor's.
+Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
+The West Virginia Money Market Pool has been rated AAAm by Standard & Poor's.
 A fund rated AAAm has extremely strong capacity to maintain principal stability and to limit exposure to principal losses due to credit, market, and/or liquidity risks.
 AAAm is the highest principal stability fund rating assigned by Standard & Poor's.
 The BTI itself has not been rated for credit risk by any organization.